contradictioned/VaadinWebComponentReproduction/README.md

+# Testing WebComponents and @CssImport

+In our app, it seems, these two features don't play along.
+Here is a fresh Vaadin Starter to test it.

+## Case 1: Only @CssImport

+The provided `vaadin-text-field-styles.css` got an easy to spot red background-color.
+When running the app, it is there as intended.

 # Vaadin Gradle Skeleton Starter Spring Boot

 This project demos the possibility of having Vaadin project in npm+webpack mode using Gradle.